Update you browser

 For the best experience, we recommend you update your browser.
 Visit our accessibility page for a list of supported browsers.
 Alternatively, you can continue using your current browser by closing this message.

 I am privileging fault lines and weak spots as essential components – fragility, fracture, instability, dissolve, impermanence, residue, risk, mess, breaks.
 This presupposes vulnerability, unpredictability and temporality in the form the artworks take, and what Elena Ferrante (2017) calls ‘frantumaglia’ with regards to the form the thesis writing takes.
-These tangible attributes are being studied in direct relationship with the precarious, oscillating, internal-versus-external negotiation provoked by the two liminal states driving this project – longing and unbelonging.
+These phyiscal attributes are being studied in direct relationship with the precarious, oscillating, internal-versus-external negotiation provoked by the liminal state driving this project – unbelonging.

 Key details